The 100 Scariest Movie Moments: British Show "The 100 Greatest Scary Moments"

-In 2003, UK TV Channel 4 polled the British public for their “100 Greatest Scary Moments" as part of their 100 Greatest TV series.
-On October 25 and 26, 2003, the results were broadcast and presented by comedian Jimmy Carr as “The 100 Greatest Scary Moments.”
+In 2003, UK TV Channel 4 polled the British public for their "100 Greatest Scary Moments" as part of their 100 Greatest TV series.
+On October 25 and 26, 2003, the results were broadcast as "The 100 Greatest Scary Moments", presented by comedian Jimmy Carr.
 The list included entries from not just films, but TV programs, advertising, and music videos as well.
-This particular British show pre-dates the 3 US shows "The 100 Scariest Movie Moments,” "30 Even Scarier Moments,” and "13 Scarier Movie Moments” and the more recent series "The 101 Scariest Horror Movie Moments of All Time."
+This particular episode predates The 100 Scariest Movie Moments, and the more recent The 101 Scariest Horror Movie Moments of All Time on Shudder.